pauld0051/pros_and_cons/README.md

 6. User profile search requests to MongoDB are slightly limited in their capacity to search for usernames with digits.
 For example, if a username contains more than 1 digit in it then MongoDB's index function does not return that value.
 A username with just one digit in it at the end of the name is returned.
 For example admin1 will be returned if a search for "admin" was conducted.
 But admin12 or 1admin will not be returned for the same search.

+7. Although the app was tested on multiple screens, including mobile, it was only possible to test mobile once the code has been pushed to Heroku.
+The social media share buttons had lined up correctly on desktop and in the browser inspect.
+However, once on mobile via Heroku, the share buttons were no long in line with each other.
+To attempt to solve for this multiple tests were attempted, however, each test required a new "push" to Heroku.

 ## VERSION CONTROL

 Regular commits for updates to the app were conducted and logged.
 You can view the full list of updates and current version here: